-- \circ Attendance
+- Attendance

-- o Punctuality
+- Punctuality

-- o Uniform
+- Uniform

-- o Attitude
+- Attitude

 - o Attainment

 - o Extra-Curricular

 4.6 Academic Tutor Reporting Years 12-13

 - All academic tutors complete a UCAS (University and Colleges Admissions Service) reference for each of their tutees in recognition of academic performance, work ethic, work experience, predicted grades, interaction with other students and suitability for higher education and/or a future career. - All academic tutors meet with both students and parents of Year 12 pupils in two 'Meet and Greet' sessions, the aim of which is to discuss both student academic progress as well as wider happiness and development.